 Please...please...please contact Spirit Filled Wings before removing a baby or young bird of prey.
-Survey the area, look and listen for parents, and use the photos below as a guide to help you in your decision Every year branchers and fledglings are removed and they do not need to be.
-However, any hatchling or nestling absolutely needs to be removed.
-Locating the nest and putting the bird back is always our first choice, however, please do not do this on your own.
-There are many criteria involved in doing this, therefore, if you remove a young bird, take special care in not letting it look at you, do not handle it, keep it in a small cardboard box that is closed or covered and contact Spirit Filled Wings immediately.
+Survey the area, look and listen for parents, and use the photos below as a guide to help you in your decision .
+Every year branchers and fledglings are removed and they do not need to be.
+However, any hatchling or nestling absolutely needs to be removed. (if on the ground).
+Locating the nest and putting the bird back is always our first choice, however, please do not attempt to do this on your own.
+There are many criteria involved in re-nesting.

 It is not unusual for raptor babies to end up on the ground.
 It can be for many reasons:

 nest could have been raided, birds are moving around as they grow and simply fall.
 This bird is much too young to simply fall.
 His nest came down with a tree that was being cut down.
 Another hazard to spring born babies.